biopragmatics/oquat/docs/unknowns/source/pride.md

 | USPatent:5780518 |        1 | [CHMO:0001517](http://purl.obolibrary.org/obo/CHMO_0001517) |
 | USPatent:7204970 |        1 | [CHMO:0002321](http://purl.obolibrary.org/obo/CHMO_0002321) |

-## `rsc` (5)
+## `rsc`

+There are 5 usages of `rsc` in `pride`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20rsc)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20rsc).

 | curie                |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |----------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|